 The status.
 The measure is a draft in Congress, not law, and officials say no firms or investment commitments are yet tied to it.

-Argentina is trying to become the first country in the world to let a non-human corporation exist in law, a company that an artificial-intelligence system rather than a person would run.
+Argentina is trying to become the first country to let a non-human corporation exist in law.
+That means a company run by an artificial-intelligence system rather than a person.
 Read the draft, though, and the machine still needs a human standing behind it.

-President Javier Milei sent the bill to Congress on May 29, proposing to rewrite the General Companies Act that has governed Argentine business since 1972.
-The headline idea is a brand-new legal category, the “automated company,” that could operate through algorithms or AI agents, with human shareholders allowed but no longer required.
+President Javier Milei sent the bill to Congress on May 29.
+It would rewrite the General Companies Act that has governed Argentine business since 1972.
+The headline idea is a new legal category, the “automated company,” that could run on algorithms or AI agents.
+Human shareholders would be allowed but no longer required.

 Milei set out the logic in a Financial Times opinion piece written with his deregulation minister, Federico Sturzenegger.
-He reached back to the 1602 founding of the Dutch East India Company to argue that limited liability was the legal breakthrough of the age of sail, and that the AI era now needs its own version.
+He reached back to the 1602 founding of the Dutch East India Company.
+Limited liability, he argued, was the legal breakthrough of the age of sail, and the AI era now needs its own version.

 The rest of his message was blunter.
-“We are open for business,” he declared, pitching Argentina as a place where AI firms would face low corporate tax and a promise to leave the technology largely unregulated.
+“We are open for business,” he declared, pitching Argentina as a place where AI firms would face low corporate tax and little regulation.

 Data center server room